newnetdev/NetworkToCode-Class/slides/data/M03_Network_APIs.md

   * Lab 23.2 Exploring Arista eAPI

-Note: Feel free to test it with NX-API or eAPI.
+Note: Feel free to test it with IOS-XE RESTCONF or eAPI.

 ---